-A great Lightroom Preset not only gives an image a new lease of life and can raise its quality to the next level, but it can also drastically speed up your workflow.
-Emma Davenport rounds up some of the best options available for photographers tackling their post-processing.
+Not everyone wants to pay for an Adobe Creative cloud subscription, but if you use Lightroom, a great Lightroom Preset not only gives an image a new lease of life and can raise its quality to the next level, but it can also speed up your photo editing.
+Emma Davenport is your guide.

 Best Adobe Lightroom presets for photographers